Calabi-Yau/Landau-Ginzburg Correspondence for Weil-Peterson Metrics and $tt^*$ Structures: Introduction

 The Calabi-Yau/Landau-Ginzburg correspondence connects nonlinear sigma models on Calabi-Yau manifolds with Landau-Ginzburg models.
 It turns out that CY/LG correspondence and mirror symmetry have served as guidelines in the study of many branched of mathematics (see the following diagram):

 0.2cm

 The CY/LG correspondence for the $A$ model is partially done by Chiodo-Iritani-Ruan \cite{chiodo2014landau}.
 The question of whether the CY/LG correspondence holds for the B-model is both intriguing and difficult.
 To address this question for the genus 0 cases, we show CY/LG correspondence for $tt^*$ structures.
 In fact, Carlson-Griffiths \cite{carlson1980infinitesimal} compared the cup product and symplectic pairing on the CY and LG sides.
 Also, Cecotti \cite{CECOTTI1991N} investigated the $tt^*$ geometry structure on both sides from a physical standpoint.
-Besides, Fan-Lan-Yang \cite{Fan2020LGCYCB} partially proved that the two $tt^*$ structures are isomorphic via the CY/LG correspondence except for the real structures.
-Here we use different methods than \cite{Fan2020LGCYCB} to show the full CY/LG correspondence: we introduce two $U(1)$ actions (see Section \ref{2.4}), which act as certain bi-grading for LG B-models.
-We also establish CY/LG correspondence for Weil-Peterson type metrics using these two $U(1)$ actions.
-Furthermore, the Agmon estimate derived in \cite{DY2020cohomology} plays an essential role in our method (See also Section \ref{witagm}).
+Besides, Fan-Lan-Yang \cite{Fan2020LGCYCB} partially proved that the two $tt^*$ structures are isomorphic except for the real structures, and gave another proof of full CY/LG correspondence of $tt^*$ structures \cite{fan2022constructing} (See Remark \ref{diff} for more details).
+Here we use different methods than \cite{Fan2020LGCYCB,fan2022constructing} to show the full CY/LG correspondence: we introduce two $U(1)$ actions (see \cref{2.4}), which act as certain bi-grading for LG B-models.
+We also establish CY/LG correspondence for Weil-Petersson-type metrics using these two $U(1)$ actions.
+Furthermore, the Agmon estimate derived in \cite{DY2020cohomology} plays an essential role in our method (See also \cref{witagm}).
+More precisely, we can use the Agmon estimate to compute the transition matrices (c.f. \cite[(A.9)]{cecotti1991topological}) introduced by Cecotti-Vafa more explicitly (Theorem \ref{lgcy1}).

+Lastly, we would like to emphasize the following: In \cite{CECOTTI1991N}, Cecotti also introduces a real structure on $\Jac(f)$ using oscillation integrals (c.f. \cite[(4.15)]{CECOTTI1991N}, so Cecotti introduced two real structures in his paper, the other is \cite[(4.2)]{CECOTTI1991N}) and subsequently partially shows CY/LG correspondences for $tt^*$ structures in the semi-infinite sense (see also \cite{iritani2021gromov}).
+While in this paper, we show CY/LG correspondence for $tt^*$ structures without passing to the semi-infinity setting.